grafana/grafana/docs/sources/administration/configuration.md

 ### enable

 Keys of alpha features to enable, separated by space.
-Available alpha features are: `transformations`
+Available alpha features are: `transformations`,`ngalert`

 ## [date_formats]

-> The date format options below are only available in Grafana v7.2+
+> **Note:** The date format options below are only available in Grafana v7.2+.

-This section controls system wide defaults for date formats used in time ranges, graphs and date input boxes.
+This section controls system-wide defaults for date formats used in time ranges, graphs, and date input boxes.

 The format patterns use [Moment.js](https://momentjs.com/docs/#/displaying/) formatting tokens.